Computer Science: GCSE, IB & A level

 Aims

 The Computer Science A-Level programme seeks to extend knowledge already studied in the GCSE course to really develop a student’s understanding of how computers work, how to make them do useful things and how to think like a Computer!
 As with the GCSE course Python will be the programming language of choice.
-The A-Level also introduces new topics not previously taught in the GCSE syllabus such as website development, Object orientated programming and relational databases.
+The A level also introduces new topics not previously taught in the GCSE syllabus such as website development, Object orientated programming and relational databases.

 Course Content